Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 4. The customer sees the full range of sale prices available and how much each option costs, plus a clear description of the breakdown.
 5. Markdowns (negative markups) can be used as well.
 6. Markups are applied to sale prices just as they are to regular prices.
-7. Settings page allows configuration of how the markup is displayed.
+7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

 = 2.2 =
 * Fix Plugin name and Description.
-* Fix markup calculation on sale prices when using a percentage markup (percent of regular price, not sale price).
+* Fix markup calculation on sale prices when using a percentage markup (percent of the regular price, not sale price).

 = 2.1 =
 * Organize `Settings` page with sub-headings.
-* Provide link to wiki from `Settings` page.
+* Provide a link to the wiki from `Settings` page.
 * Expand wiki to include help with settings.
 * Improve readme.txt readability.

 = 2.0 =
-* New Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
+* The new Settings page allows for increasing the number of variations that can be created at a time (override WooCommerce's limit of 50).
-* New Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
+* The new Settings page allows for modifying the way pricing markup is added to the variation descriptions (overwrite, append, or ignore).
-* New settings page allows configuration of the way the markup is displayed, includiing number of decimals and currency symbol.
+* The new settings page allows configuration of the way the markup is displayed, including the number of decimals and the currency symbol.
 * Markup description now enclosed in <span> tags and can be modified with CSS ( #mbainfo {} ).
 * Markup description added to the attribute term description and can be seen in the attribute term list.
 * Markup now saved as a floating point number and not limited in digits below the decimal point.
 * Corrected issue where Increase/Decrease Regular/Sale Price functions calculated based on variation price rather than base price, yielding incorrect prices when percentages were used.
 * Corrected issue where Increase/Decrease Regular/Sale Price functions did not update variation descriptions.
-* Corrected issue where markup in the options drop-down was calculated from sale price.
+* Corrected issue where markup in the options drop-down was calculated from the sale price.
 * Database and code changes to enhance supportability.

 = 1.3.2 =